Share this post

 Wilfredo: This is a great question.

-Sometimes you’ll hear people say, “a calorie is not a calorie is not a calorie”.
+Sometimes you’ll hear people say, “A calorie is not a calorie.”
 And what that is saying is the source of the calories you eat really matters.

 We have different sources of carbohydrates, for example, from fruits, different carbohydrate sources, such as grains, and the body metabolizes these nutrients differently.